cjun01/Batch_KASP/README_V1.2.md

 The script writes a scalar `Local_score`, but the primary local ordering is driven by this tuple.

+When shared-variant tolerance is used, the script adds an extra penalty so cleaner assays still rank ahead of tolerated-warning designs when otherwise comparable.

 ---

 ## `PASS` vs `FALLBACK`